npolshakova/KubeconDemos/README.md

 ## Cluster -> Pi

-Run a simple python server on the pi on the commandline via:
+Run a simple python server on the pi on the command line via:

 ```bash
 sudo python3 -m http.server 9080